monome/docs/crow/max-m4l.md

 - on the m4l device, engage the toggle to connect to Just Friends
 - you will see the 6 lights blink on Just Friends
 - you should now be able to play Just Friends through MIDI!

+*nb. if your JF module gets "stuck" in synth mode after closing the device, simply re-open the device and press the toggle twice (on -> off)*

 ---
 #### ^^outs